Nonleptonic two-body decays of $\Lambda_b\rightarrow \Lambda_c \pi, \Lambda_cK$ in the perturbative QCD approach: Numerical results

 with $\rho=\frac{p\cdot p'}{Mm}$.
-One can obtained the value of $f_1$ at $q^2=0$, corresponding to $\rho=\frac{M^2+m^2}{2Mm}$, is 0.32, which is somewhat small.
-In an earlier work~\cite{prd61114002}, the authors have developed a PQCD factorization theorem for the semileptonic heavy baryon decay $\Lambda_b\rightarrow \Lambda_c l \nu$, where the form factors are parameterized by $f_1(\rho)=\frac{1.32}{\rho^{5.18}}$ and $g_1(\rho)=-\frac{1.19}{\rho^{5.14}}$.
+One can obtain the value of $f_1$ at $q^2=0$, corresponding to $\rho=\frac{M^2+m^2}{2Mm}$, is 0.32, which is somewhat small.
+We note that the magnitude of the slope in Eq.~(\ref{eq:iwf}) is obviously greater than the LHCb measurement of $1.63\pm0.07\pm0.08$~\cite{prd96112005}.
+As stated in Ref.~\cite{prd75054017}, the slope of the Isgur-Wise function is model dependent, the high power terms would compensate for the deviation of the linear terms.
+For more widely discussed about the slope, see the recent analysis in Ref.~\cite{epjc80926} and references therein.
+In an earlier work~\cite{prd61114002}, the authors have developed a PQCD factorization theorem for the semileptonic heavy baryon decay $\Lambda_b\rightarrow \Lambda_c l \nu$, where the form factors are parametrized by $f_1(\rho)=\frac{1.32}{\rho^{5.18}}$ and $g_1(\rho)=-\frac{1.19}{\rho^{5.14}}$.
 This allows us to evaluate the form factors to be $f_1=0.20$ and $|g_1|=0.18$ at $q^2=0$, which are half of ours.
 The reason is that they neglected the transverse momentum dependence of the internal quark propagators, and assumed that charm quark and $\Lambda_c$ baryon have the equal mass, namely $m_c\approx m$.
 However, the mass difference, $m-m_c$, can reach as larger as 1 GeV, which is really important numerically.
 As we will see later, keeping the nonzero mass difference makes the branching ratios of the corresponding two-body decay more coincides with the data.

 The decay branching ratio and up-down asymmetry of the concerned decays for the initial baryon in the rest frame are given as~\cite{prd423746,prd562799}

 where $|P|$ is the magnitude of the three momentum of the $\Lambda_c$ baryon in the rest frame of the $\Lambda_b$ baryon.